Introduction to Forensics

 What can I use for extra practice?

-CTFs, practice images, and Hack the Box are great for Forensics practice.
+CTFs, practice images, and Hack the Box are great for forensics practice.
 Here are some websites you can use to practice them:

 - https://picoctf.org/